 “PLEASE, PLEASE HELP HIM!”

+The wife says she saw him breathing.
+Knowing that the man is already in rigor and there is no way she saw him breathing, do you work him anyway?
 Do you say, “Sorry for your loss” and pack your gear and leave?
-Do you wait for EMS or a Justice of the Peace(?) to show up before you leave?
+Do you wait for EMS or a Justice of the Peace to show up before you leave?
 While you are waiting are you talking and joking around?
 Does your crew step outside to have a smoke?
 Do you get on your cell phone and have an unrelated and public conversation?

 If you have been on the job for even a little while you have seen death.
 You have seen the grief of the survivors.
-You have seen the mechanism of fatality on more than one occasion.
+You likely have seen the mechanism of fatality on more than one occasion.

-You already know if there is family or friends present.
+You already know if there is family or friends on the scene.
 Your patient is dead.
 Don’t you have a responsibility to the survivors?
 If it is nothing more than showing a little human compassion and respect, we should do it.
 On some occasions, we take time to discuss what our procedures are and what can be expected to occur over the next hour or two.
 We give them information that includes the truth.
 Information shared with family members who are on your scene, regardless if it is above or below water, should be truthful, accurate and respectful.

 What do we do if our victim is perfectly sober and is trying to commit suicide?
 What if they are successful and we are present when it occurs?

 A gunshot through the head is usually pretty final.
 A drug overdose, while daunting, can sometimes be mitigated.
 A bridge jumper, depending on the height of the bridge, angle of entry and/or the depth of the water, could survive the impact and might be saved.